Chalk paint takes around 30 minutes to dry between coats and 24 hours to cure (fully dry).

-How Long Should Chalk Paint Dry Between Coats?
+How Long Does Chalk Paint Take to Dry Between Coats?

-How Long Does It Take For Chalk Paint To Cure?
+How Long Does Chalk Paint Take to Cure?

 How To Make Chalk Paint Dry Faster?

 To make chalk paint dry faster, do the following things.